Bachelor of Engineering (Honours) (Chemical)

 If you need to improve your English skills before you start your degree, UNSW College’s Academic English Programs are for you.
 The programs are suitable for various English levels and help you prepare for university studies and life in Australia.

-In this four year degree you'll learn how to apply your knowledge in chemical engineering and chemistry to optimise complex chemical processes in environmental management, general industry and services like water delivery.
-You'll master the entire process, translating small scale, laboratory chemistry into large, industrial scale production.
+In this four-year degree, you will learn how to apply your knowledge in chemical engineering and chemistry to optimise complex chemical processes in environmental management, chemical and process industry and services like water and energy providers.
+You will master the entire process, translating small-scale, laboratory chemistry into large, sustainable industrial-scale productions.

-During this degree you’ll study core subjects including:
+During this degree, you will study core subjects including:

 Electives for this degree include:

-During this degree you’ll complete a research thesis project with the support of leading researchers where you can explore an area of chemical engineering you’re passionate about.
-You’ll bring together engineering principles to innovatively solve problems such as the development of a specific design, process and/or the investigation of a hypothesis.
+During this degree, you will complete a research thesis project with the support of leading researchers where you can explore an area of chemical engineering you are passionate about.
+You will bring together engineering principles to innovatively solve problems such as developing a specific design, process and/or investigating a hypothesis.

-Degree structures can vary depending on the number of courses you choose and timetabling, to give you an indication you can consider the below.
+Degree structures can vary depending on the number of courses you choose and timetable, to give you an indication you can consider the below.

 You may also study an introductory course related to your specialisation of choice.
 These courses equip you with the skills required for the rest of your Engineering degree.

-All students study ENGG1000 “Introduction to Engineering Design and Innovation”.
-In this course you’ll learn to think the way that engineers think, developing solutions with limited budget, time and resources.
+All students study DESN1000 “Introduction to Engineering Design and Innovation.”
+In this course you will learn to think the way that engineers think and develop solutions with limited budget, time and resources.

-During your degree you’ll be required to complete two General Education electives.
-These courses help you broaden your education by completing several courses from outside the engineering faculty strengthening your cross-disciplinary thinking, developing a flexible approach and enhancing your critical analysis skills.
+During your degree, you will be required to complete two General Education electives.
+These courses help you broaden your education by completing several courses from outside the engineering faculty.
+This strengthens your cross-disciplinary thinking, ability to develop a flexible approach and enhances your critical analysis skills.

 Chemical engineers are often known as “universal engineers” due to their skills in chemistry, physics, maths and economics.
 Our graduates have gone on to work for leading companies including Caltex/Shell, Seimens Water Systems, Orica and BOC.